Exporting your private keys is what you as a user need to do in order to have full control of your funds.

 To start go to the "Help" tab in your QT Wallet and select "Debug window".

-You will then input the command dumpprivkey "your wallet public address here" without quotes into the debug console.
+Then enter the command dumpprivkey "your wallet public address here" without quotes into the debug console.

-After doing this will display the log as shown below.
+This will display the log as shown below.

 Type the command as shown below.